Introductory Materials on Statistics and Evaluation

 Evidence-based Outcomes Analysis

 - Valentine, Jeff; Cooper, Harris.
-Effect Size Substantive Interpretation Guidelines: Issues in the Interpretation of Effect Sizes, Washington, DC: What Works Clearinghouse (2003). full article PDF (free).
+Effect Size Substantive Interpretation Guidelines: Issues in the Interpretation of Effect Sizes, Washington, DC: What Works Clearinghouse (2003). full article PDF(link is external) (free).
 This article discusses three ways to communicate the strength or weakness of the effect of an intervention.
 In general, outcomes analysis should include a discussion of effect size, to show the strength of impact of your intervention.